Partners and Community Allies

 The Consultation of Religious Communities is an interfaith council composed of more than thirty religious communities and related agencies of Johnson County.
 Clergy and lay representatives from each member body meet on the third Wednesday of each month (except July) to conduct business and engage one another in dialogue and mutual support.

-Johnson County interfaith cluster
+Johnson County interfaith cOALITION

 JCIC is a group of interfaith church leaders committed to work together to build a more just society.
 JCIC meets monthly at the Beloved Community Initiative on the fourth Tuesday each month and welcomes new partners committed to positive change in our community.